dlin370/NTHU_SELECT/README.md

 2. Install required python3 modules in requirements.txt using pip3 installer

-3. Go to the installed folder and execute main.py:
+3. change directory to the installed folder and execute main.py:

 ***